 Waypoint markers are not a set distance apart.
 Rather they are located in specific easily identifiable areas, and serve as reference points only.
 View Trail Map

-More information and rules regarding trail use can be found by calling the hotline or visiting the websites listed below.
+More information and rules regarding trail use can be found by visiting the websites listed below.

 Shawnee Trail Cycling Club Website

 The trail status (open or closed) will be updated on the above websites and hotline.
 A status of "closed" indicates the trail may be too wet or other issues need to be addressed to use the trail safely.

 Beaver Bend Trail (1.2 miles)

 Location: This trail is located in Beavers Bend Neighborhood Park.
 The trail winds around a pond and features a second playground structure alongside the trail.
 The trail currently extends from Beavers Bend Park to 4th Army Road which connects to B.F.
 Phillips Community Park.
 The connection of the trail into B.F.
 Phillips will take place with the completion of future Phases of the Community Park.